 In some cases, competence in foreign language skills is necessary for significant disciplinary research.
 Students may fulfill the research requirements beyond the above seminars through demonstration of a reading knowledge of one foreign language.
 Competence is established through examination, by an appropriate UWM language department.
 The student must perform at a level equivalent to six semesters of college-level work in the language.

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
 The incoming student is advised by the Director of Graduate Studies; as that student develops specialized interests within the discipline, the student selects a major professor from within that area of specialization.

 Areas of Concentration

 In consultation with the major professor students plan a program of studies through which a high level of competence is gained in two substantive fields (hereafter referred to as “major” or “prelim” fields).
-The department offers five fields of study:
+The department offers four fields of study: